Marshall D. Moran: Amateur radio

 Moran was first licensed in 1947 in India with the callsign VU2SX.
 In 1951, after being transferred to Godavari St. Xavier school, south of Kathmandu, Nepal, Moran set up a ham radio station with the callsign 9N1MM.
 In doing so he became the very first ham radio operator in Nepal, and in no time he was in touch with some other operators all over the world.
 Not surprisingly he was involved in several emergency communications events, including rescue work in time of earthquake and floods, saving climbers on Everest and the life of a young boy in a separate incident.
 For his efforts he received a decoration from King Birendra of Nepal and the International Humanitarian Award of the American Radio Relay League.

 Due to his being the only radio ham in Nepal for decades, many hams worldwide sought a two-way radio communication with him.
-His call sign, 9N1MM ("Nine En One Mickey Mouse"), his rare location, and his pleasant demeanor on the air made him one of the most famous radio hams of his time.
-When he traveled in the West, he was avidly sought as a guest speaker at meetings of ham operators.
-After communicating with Moran, hams eagerly sought to receive his QSL card as a souvenir.
+His call sign, 9N1MM ("Nine En One Mickey Mouse"), his rare location, and his demeanor on the air made him one of the most famous radio hams of his time.
+When he traveled in the West, he was sought as a guest speaker at meetings of ham operators.
+After communicating with Moran, hams sought to receive his QSL card as a souvenir.

 It is likely that Moran operated his radio in the absence of government permission for a time, and may have died before the Nepali government had a legal mechanism to grant formal ham radio licenses, but he was given oral and eventually written permission to conduct radio transmissions by the King of Nepal in recognition of his Everest safety work.
 Father Moran was widely loved in the worldwide ham radio community and was often cited as an example of the best in amateur radio operation and on-air behavior.